In this article

 Their alcohol consumption has become a serious cause for concern.

-Stage 3 alcoholics are deemed “middle alcoholics” who may be missing work, forgetting family obligations, and showing physical signs of alcohol abuse (weight gain, facial redness, etc.).
+Stage 3 alcoholics are deemed “middle alcoholics.”
+They miss work, forget family obligations, and show physical signs of alcohol abuse (weight gain, facial redness, etc.).

-They may also be more irritable and show obvious signs of struggle to those who are close to them.
+They may also be more irritable and show obvious signs of struggle with those close to them.

-Stage 4 alcoholics are those who have let drinking come in the way of everything that’s important in their lives.
-Alcohol has taken a toll on their physical and mental health, it’s affected their personal and professional relationships, and it’s caused them severe psychological damage.
+Stage 4 alcoholics have let drinking come in the way of everything important in their lives.
+Alcohol has taken a toll on their physical and mental health, affected their personal and professional relationships, and caused severe psychological damage.

 This is the most severe stage of alcoholism.